-The Department of Commerce (the Department) is conducting an administrative review of the antidumping duty (AD) order on citric acid and certain citrate salts (citric acid) from Canada.
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on citric acid and certain citrate salts (citric acid) from Canada.
 The review covers one producer/exporter of the subject merchandise, Jungbunzlauer Canada Inc. (JBL Canada).
-The period of review (POR) is May 1, 2015, through April 30, 2016.
+The period of review (POR) is May 1, 2016, through April 30, 2017.
 We preliminarily determine that JBL Canada did not make sales below normal value (NV) during this POR.